A Backstepping-KKL observer for a cascade of a nonlinear ODE with a heat equation: Introduction

-In this article, we design an observer for a cascade system formed by a nonlinear ODE (with state $x$ in $\R^n$) and a one-dimensional heat equation (with state $v$ in $L^2(0,1)$).
+In the present paper, we rather focus on designing the observer.
+We consider a cascade system formed by a nonlinear ODE (with state $x(t)$ in $\R^n$) and a one-dimensional heat equation (with state $v$ in $L^2(0,1)$).
 The ODE influences the PDE through a Dirichlet boundary condition ($v(t,1) = h(x(t))$), while the output $y$ of the overall cascade system is measured at the opposite boundary ($y=v(t,0)$) as depicted in Figure~\ref{Dessin cascade}.

 The observer is designed by employing a KKL observer for the nonlinear ODE and a backstepping observer for the linear PDE.
 The motivation for this work originates from the observation of structural similarities between backstepping observers and KKL observers in the context of linear dynamics, please refer to Section~\ref{KKL dim finie} for more details.
 We will adopt the methodology of~\cite[Section 4]{further_remarks}, which addresses observer design for cascaded systems consisting of a nonlinear ODE followed by a linear ODE in normal form.